Close up of piano keys

 A gala reception follows the service.

-A service of scripture and song, woven together with readers of all ages, takes us on a truly magical progression from prophecy to fulfillment, from Old Testament foretelling to a birthday celebration.
+A service of scripture and song, woven with readers of all ages, takes us on a magical progression from prophecy to fulfillment, from Old Testament foretelling to a birthday celebration—a MAPS annual favorite event in the majestic sanctuary of Pine Street.

-Pine Street Chancel Choir, Joseph Garrison, conductor, Brass and percussion
+Pine Street Chancel Choir, Joseph Garrison, conductor, organist TBA,

 Contact Us